algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 ## 1. Gathering required information from Algorithmia and defining queue parameters

-Contact [support@algorithmia.com](mailto:support@algorithmia.com) to obtain the following, which you'll need during CloudFormation setup:
+Contact [support@algorithmia.com](mailto:support@algorithmia.com) to obtain the account number of the AWS account running your Algorithmia cluster.
+This number references below as **AlgorithmiaAccountNumber**.

-- `client-aws-cloudformation-template.yaml` (CloudFormation template file for stack creation)
-- **AlgorithmiaAccountNumber** (AWS account running Algorithmia cluster)

 You'll also need to define the following parameters, which are required in the stack configuration process and which will be referenced in the descriptions below: